ixtiyorsaitov/ixtiyorSaitov/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

+Back end services when I use node js express,
-I am a back-end software engineer specializing in building high load back-end services, web applications, and systems using PHP and Laravel.
-I solve problems, automate things, help businesses and people to grow and improve life. </br>
+I am a full stack developer specializing in creating websites and web applications and systems.
+I solve problems, automate things, help businesses and people grow and improve their lives. </br>

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: